 Make circle time brief if your group is very young and struggles to stay engaged.
 If very few children stay focused during an activity it may be a sign that the circle time is too long.

-Prevent distractions by doing circle time in a quiet, low-traffic area.
-If a child is easily distracted, have the child sit next to you or another caregiver, if available, to help keep them engaged.
+Prevent distractions by having circle time in a quiet, low-traffic area.
+For instance, if a particular child is easily distracted, have the child sit next to you or another caregiver to help keep the child engaged.

-Avoid children sitting around waiting.
-If you’ve planned an activity that requires preparation, get the required materials in order beforehand.
+Avoid situations that require children to sit around waiting.
+For example, are you planning an activity that requires preparation?
+Make sure to get the necessary materials organized beforehand.

-If your program can accommodate it, consider splitting large groups of children into smaller groups.
-You can then focus on children who need extra help understanding new concepts or who may struggle to stay focused in large groups.
-You can also better tailor conversations or activities to the specific needs or interests of children in smaller groups.
+Can your program accommodate multiple circle times?
+Try splitting large groups of children into smaller groups.
+This can help you to focus on children who need extra assistance with new concepts.
+It can also help children who struggle to stay focused in large groups.
+Additionally, smaller groups can help you tailor conversations and activities to the specific needs and interests of children.